 Carpe Vita will be a more luxurious version of the Carpe Diem offering itineraries with 3 dives a day and Free Nitrox to qualified divers.

-Carpe Vita with her 38 meters in length is bigger than the Carpe Diem, but still catering for a maximum of 20 people.
-With 10 cabins divided over 3 decks providing a lot more space.
+38 meters in length and catering for a maximum of 20 people over 10 cabins divided over 3 decks Carpe Vita provides plenty of space for everyone.

-The different cabin types are VIP suite (2), Superior (2) and standard (6).
+The different cabin types are Suite (2), Superior (2) and standard (6).
 All cabins have individually controlled AC, safety deposit boxes and their own private bathroom with toilet and hot water shower.

-The water temperatures remain a toasty 28C (80-85º) throughout the year.
-Most divers are comfortable with a 3mm wetsuit.
+The water temperatures remain a toasty 28C (80-85º) throughout the year and most divers are comfortable with a 3mm wetsuit.